Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 Indicates system pressure from 0 to 500 psi.
 The Oxygen lasts up to 24.3 Hours with a full 10 litres at about 35,000 feet.
 At 10,000 feet 10 litres last about 23.4 hours.

-### Supply Lever

-Two position switch (ON and OFF) activating flow of oxygen to the aircrew member.

 ## Forward Hand Control